Mustafa-Meric-Kasap/duff-net-dynamics/README.md

 ### Best Practices
 - Use `kebab-case` for descriptions (e.g., `no_spaces_orCamelCase`)
-- Keep `main` clean and production-ready — only merge tested code
+- Keep `main` clean and production-ready, only merge tested code

 ---